packleader206/Train-Scheduler/README.md

 ## Overview

 This app is a web-based model of a mock train scheduler that utilizes Google's Firebase for it's persistence.
 Users can add trains to the schedule to determine the arrival of the next train based on time & frequency.
-A live demo of the app can be accessed [here.](https://packleader206.github.io/Train-Scheduler/)

 ## Technologies Used